hanabi/hanabi.github.io/README.md

 | The Chop Transfer | Duneaught
 | The Whisper Discard Chop Move | Zamiel
 | The Good Touch Bluff | Postmans
-| The Negative Blind Play | Ahming
+| The Negative Blind-Play | Ahming
 | The Elimination Bluff | Zamiel
 | The Elimination Layered Finesse | Zamiel
 | The Rebellious Discard | Zamiel